 What is the procedure of getting a colonic like?

 You can expect to complete a health history form and have a consultation with Karen.
 You will then change into a hospital gown and lie in a fetal position on your left side on a colonics table.
 The disposable tube will then be inserted into the rectum by you or the therapist (upon your consent).
 It is connected to a disposable hose that is connected to the colon hydrotherapy unit.
 Warm, filtered water slowly flows into the colon.
 That causes peristalsis (or a contraction of the colon’s muscles) which excretes feces through the hose to a waste system.
 There is no odor or direct contact with the feces.
 The therapist can see the feces through the clear hose and viewing tube in the machine.
 During the procedure, the colon therapist may lightly massage your abdominal area to help the process.
 After the session is over, your therapist will ask you to use the restroom and you will be able to pass any remaining water and feces via the commode.
-The entire process usually lasts 45 minutes to an hour.
+The entire process usually lasts 25 minutes to 45 minutes.